protontypes/protonpage/content/en/services/_index.md

 Protontypes focus lies on open sustainable technology support.
 We are committed to investing all revenues in supporting sustainable non-profit start-ups.

-A project is considered to be sustainable if it aligns with at least one of Sustainable Development Goals defined by the United Nations.
+A project is considered to be sustainable if it aligns with [Sustainable Development Goals](https://sustainabledevelopment.un.org/) defined by the United Nations.

-Please write us an open application on [discourse](https://discourse.protontypes.eu/c/project-proposals-and-applications) or write privately an email to team|at|protontypes.eu with the answer on the following questions to apply for non-profit support:
+Please write us an open application on [discourse](https://discourse.protontypes.eu/c/project-proposals) or write privately an email to team|at|protontypes.eu with the answer on the following questions to apply for non-profit support:

+* Brief description of your Project
+* State of the art, investigations and usual solution
+* Solution
+* What is the support your project or organization needs?

+To increase your chance for acceleration please answer the following questions:

 * How does your organization support sustainable technology development?
-* What is the support your organization needs?
 * Why do your think that open and sustainable technology does fit together?

 Selection is based on free resources available in our organization and community.